 The Damned Story: There’s an old Connecticut saying: “With meat you get bones, with land you get stones.”

 Our Damned Experience: On a cold and rainy day in November 2008, guided by our trusty Sherpa Bob, we hiked out to the Genesee area.
-Although the main trails are clear and well marked, Genesee is not really marked in any way, so you have to be looking for it to find it -- keep an eye out for the very spooky-looking small house that’s about 40 yards from the trail . . .
+Although the main trails were clear and well marked, Genesee itself was not really marked in any way, so you have to be looking for it to find it.
+Keep an eye out for the very spooky-looking small house that’s about 40 yards from the trail . . .

 By the way, what the heck this dilapidated hovel is doing out here is anybody’s guess.
 Home of the Blair Witch, anyone?
-Currently, it appears to be a hangout for teenagers -- lots of stacked beer empties, random graffiti, etc. (And yes, I know the photo is black & white, for extra creepy goodness!)
+At the time, it appeared to be a hangout for teenagers—lots of stacked beer empties, random graffiti, etc.

-Anyway, when you see the green house, the foundations of Genessee are close by -- as a matter of fact, one of the foundations is about 40 feet from it.
-As mentioned on the RWA site, you will also notice lots of stone walls zigzagging across the area.
-In the summer it might be more difficult to spot the foundations, but in the autumn with the leaves off the trees, it wasn’t too hard to find them.
+Anyway, when you see the green house, the foundations of Genessee are close by—as a matter of fact, one of the foundations is about 40 feet from it.
+You will also notice lots of stone walls zigzagging across the area.
+In the summer it might be more difficult to spot the foundations, but in the autumn with the leaves off the trees, it wasn’t too hard to spot.
 And with less vegetation, it was even easier to get to them.

 In a short amount of time, we found three different foundations.
-We even got brave and climbed down into one of them (of course, making Blair Witch jokes the entire time) and snapped a few photos, like the one to the right here.
+We even got brave and climbed down into one of them (of course, making Blair Witch jokes the entire time) and snapped a few photos.
 We tried digging down a little through the leaves to see if we could unearth anything like a pottery, glass or lost treasure, but not being trained archaeologists and without the proper tools, didn’t fare so well.

-If You Go: Following the trail map provided by RWA, it’s about a 45- to 60-minute hike in, if you don’t accidentally take a wrong turn or two -- and if you hear gunshots, you’re headed toward the Guilford Sportsman Association and going the wrong way!
+If You Go: Following the trail map provided by RWA, it’s about a 45- to 60-minute hike in, if you don’t accidentally take a wrong turn or two.
+Note: If you hear gunshots, you’re headed toward the Guilford Sportsman Association and going the wrong way!
 The main trails are primarily logging roads which are well-cleared (you know, aside from the hundreds of rocks).